 Latest Recipe Video!

-The sweetness from the mango, apples, and banana slices helps to balance out the peppery flavor of the arugula.
-It’s easy to customize to fit your specific dietary needs and is super quick to make for mornings when you’re on the go.
+The sweetness from the mango, apples and banana slices helps to balance out the peppery flavor of the arugula.
+It’s easy to customize to fit your specific dietary needs and is super quick to make for breakfast when you’re on the go.
 It also happens to be vegan, gluten free, and super healthy for you!

 👩🏽🍳 Why This Recipe Works